HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 #### RC4) 220601

-##### RC4.1) Refactored `Fundamentals` section
+##### RC4.1) Refactor `Fundamental` Section

 The main revisions are as follows:

-1. Added several terms.
+1. Add several terms.
 1. Add the description of HVML stack virtual machine.
-1. Added an overview of various elements, supplemented the relationship between various elements and virtual machine stack frames and context variables.
+1. Add an overview of various elements, supplemented the relationship between various elements and virtual machine stack frames and context variables.
 1. Add a description of the state of the coroutine.

 Related chapters: